BNLNPPS/ask-panda/README.md

 The server will write all log messages to the `ask_panda_server_log.txt` file in the current directory.

-A (random) session ID is used to keep track of the conversation, i.e. to enable context memory.
+A session ID is used to keep track of the conversation, i.e. to enable context memory.
 The context memory is stored in an sqlite database.

 2. Run the Agent (example queries):
 ```